BartMassey/microbit-spectrum/README.md

 The hardware-using code and build infrastructure here were heavily derived from the examples in the amazing `microbit` crate.
-The `microfft` crate is used for FFT.
+The `microfft` crate is used for the FFT, and works well.